A Framework for Improving the Reliability of Black-box Variational Inference: Experiments

 \section{Experiments}

 Unless stated otherwise, all experiments use avgAdam to compute the descent direction, mean-field Gaussian distributions as the variational family, and the tuning parameters values recommended in \cref{sec:summary}.
-We fit the regression model for $C$ (and $\biaspower$) in Stan, which resulted in extremely small computational overhead of less than {$0.5\%$}.
-We compare RAABBVI to FASO and fixed--learning rate versions of RMSProp and a windowed version of Adagrad (WAdagrad), which the default optimizer in PyMC3.
-We run all the algorithms that do not have a termination criterion for $K_{\max} = 100{,}000$ iterations and for the fixed--learning-rate algorithms we use learning rate $\learningrate = 0.1$.
-We use symmetrized KL divergence as the accuracy measure when we can compute the ground-truth optimal variational approximation.
-Otherwise, we use relative mean error $\twonorm{(\mu - \hat\mu) / \sigma}$ and relative standard deviation error $\twonorm{\hat\sigma/\sigma - 1}$, where $\mu$ and $\sigma$ are, respectively, the posterior mean and standard deviation vectors and $\hat\mu$ and $\hat\sigma$ are the variational approximations to, respectively, $\mu$ and $\sigma$.
+We fit the regression model for $C$ (and $\biaspower$) in Stan, which result in extremely small computational overhead of less than {$0.5\%$}.
+We compare RABVI to FASO, Stan's ADVI implementation, stochastic gradient descent (SGD) using an exponential decay of the learning rate, and fixed--learning rate versions of RMSProp, Adam, and a windowed version of Adagrad (WAdagrad), which is the default optimizer in PyMC3.
+Moreover, we compare RABVI with exponential decay and cosine learning rate schedules using Adam and RMSProp optimization methods.
+We run all the algorithms that do not have a termination criterion for $K_{\max} = 100{,}000$ iterations and for the fixed--learning-rate algorithms we use learning rate $\learningrate = 0.01$ in an effort to balance speed with accuracy.
+For exponential decay, we use a learning rate of $\learningrate = \learningrate_0 \delta^{\lfloor k/s \rfloor}$, where $\learningrate_0$ denotes the initial learning rate, $\delta$ denotes the decay rate, $k$ denotes the iteration, and $s$ denotes the decay step.
+We choose $\learningrate_0=0.01$, $\delta = 0.96$, and $s=900$ so that the final learning rate is approximately $0.0001$ \citep{chen:2017}.
+For cosine schedule, we use a learning rate of $\learningrate = \learningrate_{\min} + \frac{1}{2} (\learningrate_{\max} - \learningrate_{\min}) (1 + \cos(\frac{k}{K} \pi))$, where $\learningrate_{\min}$ and $\learningrate_{\max}$ denote the minimum and maximum values of learning rate, $k$ denotes the current iteration, and $K$ denotes the maximum number of iterations \citep{Loshchilov2017}.
+We choose $\learningrate_{min} = 0.0001$, $\learningrate_{max} = 0.01$ to make it comparable with other methods.